-1.4 Validity Arguments for the MSAA
+1.5 Validity Arguments for the MSAA

-The 2022 technical report describes several procedural and psychometric processes of the MSAA program.
+The 2023 technical report describes several procedural and psychometric processes of the MSAA program.
 These processes contribute to the accumulation of validity evidence to support MSAA score interpretations and uses.
 This report presents documentation to substantiate the intended interpretations and uses of MSAA test scores (AERA et al., 2014).
 Each section in this report contributes important information about the MSAA tests: test design and development, test alignment, test administration, scoring, reliability, performance levels, and reporting.
 The evidence available to support validity arguments for intended MSAA test score interpretations and uses is summarized in Chapter 11.
+The high-level validity arguments are listed below.